 Since 2005, when the eSET initiative became commonplace at Shady Grove Fertility, pregnancy rates continue to rise while the rate of twins continues to decline.

 SGF Financial Programs Support Single Embryo Transfers

 It has been shown that patients who have insurance coverage for IVF or Donor Egg transfer fewer embryos per cycle since their fears of being unsuccessful and having to pay for another cycle are lessened.
 When insurance is not available, Shady Grove Fertility’s financial programs can help minimize the psychological and economic pressures on patients.

-For instance, in the Shared Risk 100% Refund Plan, for one fixed fee, patients may attempt up to six fresh cycles of IVF or Donor Egg.
-If the treatments do not result in a delivery, the patients will receive a 100% refund of the fee.
+For instance, in the Shared Risk 100% Refund Program, for one fixed fee, patients may attempt up to six IVF cycles or Donor Egg.
+If the treatments do not result in a delivery, the patients will receive a 100% refund of the fee (some exclusions apply).
 Since Shared Risk also includes the cost for cryopreservation of embryos and any subsequent Frozen Embryo Transfer cycles, patients in the Shared Risk Program are more likely to transfer a single embryo because all is not riding on the one cycle.
 Armed with the knowledge that additional cycles may be attempted with no additional cost relieves pressure from the “number of embryos to transfer” decision.